tangwenq/Comparison-of-zero-handling-methon-in-discrete-count/README.md

 This project contains code to reproduce the results of the study on evaluating discrete and continuous zero-replacement strategies for high-dimensional compositional datasets, using both real data (Rabbits.xlsx) and synthetic simulation designs.

-The goal of the project is to benchmark a broad set of imputation methods, quantify their reconstruction accuracy under different censoring regimes, analyze computational complexity, and visualize the geometric effects of discretization and scaling.
+The goal of the project is to benchmark a broad set of imputation methods, quantify their reconstruction accuracy under different zero proportions and dimension, analyze computational complexity, and visualize the geometric effects of discretization and scaling.

 ---